cowprotocol/docs/docs/cow-protocol/reference/core/auctions/schema.md

 ### `score`

 The score is a key that describes the "bid" a solver makes for the batch in the [solver auction](rewards), as it will get ranked according to it.
 The protocol picks the solution with the highest score, given that it is strictly positive.
-The score maps is a dictionary with two entries.
+The score maps to a dictionary with two entries.
 The first entry is the following:

-- "kind": this is a string of the set {"solver", "riskAdjusted"}, that determines whether a solver will explicitly provide a score or will delegate the score computation to the default driver by only specifying a probability of success for the proposed solution.
+- `kind`: this is a string of the set {"solver", "riskAdjusted"}, that determines whether a solver will explicitly provide a score or will delegate the score computation to the default driver by only specifying a probability of success for the proposed solution.

-If we have `"kind": "solver"`, then there is a second entry, labeled "score", that corresponds to a stringified float that specifies the score attached to the solution.
-On the other hand, if we have `"kind": "riskAdjusted"`, then there is a second entry, labeled "successProbability", that is a a stringified float that specifies the success probability of the proposed solution.
+If we have `"kind": "solver"`, then there is a second entry, labeled `score`, that corresponds to a stringified float that specifies the score attached to the solution.
+On the other hand, if we have `"kind": "riskAdjusted"`, then there is a second entry, labeled `successProbability`, that is a a stringified float that specifies the success probability of the proposed solution.